johnxeast/digital-ocean-vagrant/README.md

 ## Digital Ocean Vagrant Automation Script

 This uses https://github.com/devopsgroup-io/vagrant-digitalocean original vagrant file that I modified.
-Go check them out if you haven't already!
+Go check them out if you haven't already!'

+As of right now it only supports two machines.
+Working on that!

 Adding more to the script soon!